lucasjoliveau/doc/en/developer/reference/frontend/registries.md

 # Registries

 Registries are (ordered) key/value maps.
-They are the main web client extension points: many features provided by the Odoo javascript framework simply look up into a registry whenever it needs a definition for some object (such as fields, views, client actions or services).
+They are the main web client extension points: many features provided by the Konvergo ERP javascript framework simply look up into a registry whenever it needs a definition for some object (such as fields, views, client actions or services).
 Customizing the web client is then simply done by adding specific values in the correct registry.